 Tip: “Sponges hold so much bacteria and depending on how you store them, they can collect a lot of dust,” says Vo.
 “People should be washing their makeup brushes every 7-14 days.
 I also recommend washing your makeup sponge before every use and replacing it every 3-6 months.”

 Following the tips above will help keep your makeup stash fresh, but you should still follow the product’s makeup expiration date to be sure it’s 100% safe to use.
-That being said, a few good habits will make sure your products live up to their shelf life and don’t separate, become discolored, ineffective, or contaminated before they’re due to expire.
+That said, a few good habits will make sure your products live up to their shelf life and don’t separate, become discolored, ineffective, or contaminated before they’re due to expire.

 We know, it’s hard.
 But while sharing some products (like nail polish) is OK, there are certain ones you should keep to yourself.
 Eyeliners and mascaras can easily become contaminated—you should regularly clean your eyeliner tips and mascara wands to prevent this—and with the eye area being particularly sensitive to bacteria, it’s best to keep them to yourself.